andrelandgraf/react-datalist-input/README.md

 - Only in use if debounceTime is set
 - Of type node which can be anything that react can render and will be shown as a loading bar
 - Default is string "loading...".

+***onInput***

+- The callback function that will be called whenever the user types into the input field
+- Exposing this function supports use cases like resetting states on empty input field